 In most cases in Washington, child support comes to an end when the child in question turns 18 years old or graduates from high school, whichever comes later.
-Circumstances do exist, however, where payments continue longer.
+A number of circumstances do exist, however, where payments continue longer.

 Age Of Majority And Child Support